 • The reason(s) you’re seeking reduction – e.g., employment, state licensing, etc.

 • Whether you pose a danger to society / whether you’ll likely re-offend

 If you were convicted of making a criminal threat, you may be eligible to expunge your conviction under PC 1203.4 after successful completion of your probation.
 To obtain this remedy, you must not be on probation, you must have completed all orders from the court, and you cannot have any cases pending against you.
 If you qualify, and your expungement petition is granted, you will then be released from all penalties and disability resulting from your conviction.
 For more information, or if you’re seeking to expunge your record, contact the Law Offices of John Rogers.

 12. Free Criminal Defense Consultation

-Contact Criminal Threats Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free consultation if you’ve been arrested, charged, or are under investigation for making a criminal threat under California PC 422(a).
+Contact an experienced Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation if you’ve been arrested, charged, or are under investigation for making a criminal threat under California PC 422(a).